MdJawad/juvo/context.md

 - **Google Gemini:** The default cloud-based provider.
 - **OpenAI-Compatible:** Any backend that adheres to the OpenAI API spec, such as a locally running Ollama instance.

+#### Resume Change Highlighting

+To improve the user experience during the resume refinement process, the application now features a dynamic change highlighting system that allows users to clearly see and approve/reject AI-suggested changes to their resume.

+**Key Components:**

+- **AI Structured Data:** The AI returns a `changeProposal` object with the path to the field being changed, the old value, new value, and a description of why the change is beneficial.
+- **Visual Highlighting:** The specific section of the resume being modified is highlighted with a yellow background to draw the user's attention.
+- **User Control:** Users are presented with "Accept" and "Reject" buttons for each proposed change, giving them full control over their resume content.
+- **Two-Column Layout:** The interview panel has been redesigned to show the chat and resume preview side-by-side, creating a more integrated experience.

+**Implementation Details:**
+- The system prompt in `lib/constants.ts` instructs the AI on how to format change proposals.
+- The `useInterview` hook in `app/hooks/useInterview.ts` manages the state of proposed changes.
+- The `ResumePreview` component highlights the relevant sections based on the current proposal.
+- The `ChangeProposalCard` component displays the proposal details and action buttons.

 ## Product Development Roadmap